Melymel (rapper)

-Melymel La Mermelada (born 6 May 1988, Santo Domingo) is a Dominican rapper, songwriter, record producer and actress known as "La Mama del Rap" there.
+Melymel (born 6 May 1988) is a Dominican rapper, singer and actress known as "La Mama del Rap".

 Early life

 Melony was born on May 6, 1988, in Santo Domingo, Dominican Republic.
 In 1998 she started becoming interested in rapping, in her childhood she was influenced in this genre by American rapper Tupac, when she heard him for the first time at only 8 years old.
 At the age of 12 she began to write verses and developed Freestyle abilities.

 Career

 She recorded her first song in 2005 after meeting producer Nico member of Dominican group JN3, she released her first R&B and Hip hop song on 2006 titled "Fresa" which led her to be the opening act for rappers N.O.R.E and Tony Touch.

 In 2007 she released her first mixtape Sensacion Mermelada which met success in New York and South Africa.

 She released her eponymous debut studio album in 2011 Melymel, in 2014 she released her sophomore studio album Eva Del Rap, in 2015 she released her fourth Untese and in 2018 she released her last studio album titled Dragon Queen.

 In 2019 she collaborated with Ivy Queen in a song called "Se te apagó la luz".

 Her music video for her single "IDGAF" has reached 5 million views on YouTube, while her music videos for "Si No Te Amara", "Su Calor", "No One" with Mozart La Para" and "Mente Daña" reached over 17 million views, 2.8 million views, 2.7 million views, and 1.8 million views respectively.